mxstbr/login-flow/README.md

 This application demonstrates what a React.js based register/login workflow might look like on the Frontend.
 I used my [react-boilerplate](https://github.com/mxstbr/react-boilerplate) as a starting point — the app thus uses  Redux, PostCSS, react-router, ServiceWorker, AppCache, bcrypt and lots more.

+The default username is `AzureDiamond` and the default password is `hunter2`, but feel free to register new users!
+The registered users are saved to localStorage, so they'll persist across page reloads.

 -----

 ## Features